Birth control pills are oral medications used to prevent pregnancy.

-There are two types of birth control pills—combination pills and progestin-only pills.
-Combination pills contain the synthetic hormones estrogen and progestin, while the progestin-only pills do not contain estrogen.
+There are two types of birth control pills: combination pills and progestin-only pills.
+Combination pills contain synthetic forms of the hormones estrogen and progestin.
+Progestin-only pills do not contain estrogen.
 Progestin-only pills are also called “the minipill.”

 You need a prescription to use birth control pills.
 Visit your doctor or a healthcare clinic to discuss what type of birth control is right for you.